 Equipment

-For first-time trekkers, or those who haven’t before trekked at high altitude, there will be a necessary financial outlay in obtaining the gear needed for the cold and harsh climates hiked in the higher parts of both of the treks.
-Your Annapurna Circuit packing list and Everest Base Camp packing list are however the same, as both require sturdy, warm and waterproof equipment, clothes and accessories.
+For first-time trekkers, or those who haven’t trekked before at high altitude, there will be a necessary financial outlay in obtaining the gear needed for the cold and harsh climates hiked in the higher parts of both treks.
+Your Annapurna Circuit packing list and Everest Base Camp packing list are, however, the same, as both require sturdy, warm and waterproof equipment, clothes and accessories.

 You need sturdy trekking equipment to hike in the Annapurna Mountains